atom-minimap/minimap/Readme.md

 ### Customizing Style

-If you want to use other font instead of Redacted font or want to change any styles,
-Edit your `style.less`(Open Your Stylesheet).
+If you want to use another font instead of the default Redacted font or change any styles, edit your `style.less` (Open Your Stylesheet).

 ```css
 .minimap .lines {